Remortgaging Into Retirement

 - Finding the best mortgage lenders who have previous experience arranging remortgages for people in retirement

-You can use the remortgage calculator below to get an idea of how much you can borrow by remortgaging, based on your (and your partner’s, if you have a joint mortgage) income from your State Pension, private pension, and/or company pension.
+You can use the remortgage calculator below to understand how much you can borrow by remortgaging based on your (and your partner’s, if you have a joint mortgage) income from your State Pension, private pension, and/or company pension.

-If you have other pension types, you can try adding them in to see how much you could potentially borrow from the right lender.
+If you have other pension types, you can try adding them to see how much you could borrow from the right lender.

 Remortgage Calculator